biicode/boost/README.md

 ### GCC toolset, linux

-b2 call may file when passing the gcc toolset automatically computed from the C++ compiler version.
+b2 call may fail when passing the gcc toolset automatically computed from the C++ compiler version.
 Just rerun `bii cpp:configure`.